 When You First Enter a Y Indoor Facility

 When you first enter an indoor facility, you will be expected to have read the WE CARE ABOUT YOUR HEALTH questionnaire posted at the front door.
-Once you have proceeded into the Welcome Center, you will be greeted by a staff person who will be conducting temperature checks.
+Once you have proceeded into the Welcome Center, you will be required to have your temperature checked at the self-scanning temperature kiosk, which uses an infrared scanner to detect fevers.
 If your temperature is at or above 100.4 degrees Fahrenheit, you will not be allowed inside the facility, and we ask that you refrain from using the Y until you are fever-free for 24 hours.

 Hand washing and sanitizing stations are conveniently located and available throughout the facilities.
 Please wash/sanitize your hands upon entering the building, during your visit, and just before you exit.
 You are expected to use disposable sanitized towelettes to wipe down equipment before and after use.